Looking for the best book club books? I’ve got you covered.

-What’s in it for you: A warm, smart, and uplifting novel about love and friendship.
+What’s in it for you: A warm, smart, and uplifting book club book about love and friendship

-Vian and Isabelle have always been close sisters despite their differences.
-Isabelle lives in Paris while Viann lives in the countryside with Antoine, her husband, and their daughter.
+Vianne and Isabelle have always been close sisters despite their differences.
+Isabelle lives in Paris while Vianne lives in the countryside with Antoine, her husband, and their daughter.

-But when war strikes, Antoine is summoned to fight, leaving Viann isolated.
-Sympathizing with Viann’s situation, their father sends Isabelle to keep her company.
+But when war strikes, Antoine is summoned to fight, leaving Vianne isolated.
+Sympathizing with Vianne’s situation, their father sends Isabelle to keep her company.

 The war tests the sisters’ relationship and strength.
-Faced with horrifying situations, Viann and Isabelle find themselves responding in surprising ways as courage and resistance take different forms in their lives.
+Faced with horrifying situations, Vianne and Isabelle find themselves responding in surprising ways as courage and resistance take different forms in their lives.

-What’s in it for you: An unputdownable, emotionally gripping read.
+What’s in it for you: An unputdownable, emotionally gripping book club book

 This is a stunning memoir of a successful journalist’s journey from the deserted towns in the Southwest to an apartment on Park Avenue.

-Jeanette escapes, at the age of seventeen, to New York with her older sister.
-Seeking the education and civilization her parents didn’t want, she manages to get her dream life of the “mundane, middle class existence.”
+Jeanette escapes, at the age of 17, to New York with her older sister.
+Seeking the education and civilization her parents didn’t want, she manages to get her dream life of the “mundane, middle-class existence.”

 She recounts poignant memories of star-watching with her dad, contrasted with recollections of inconsistent meals, police-car chases and accidents, while revealing her intricate feelings of shame, pity, guilt, and pride toward her parents.

-What’s in it for you: A startling memoir of a journalist’s journey to success.
+What’s in it for you: A startling book club book of a journalist’s journey to success

 At night, the circus arrives without warning, no announcements.
 It’s simply there when it wasn’t yesterday.

-What’s in it for you: A compelling star-crossed love story.
+What’s in it for you: A book club book narrating a compelling star-crossed love story

 Jacob Jankowski, an utterly adrift orphan, finds himself in a world of freaks, grifters, and misfits when he jumps onto a passing train.
 A veterinary student with an unfinished degree, Jacob is put in charge of caring for the circus’s animals.

 In this new strange world, he meets the beautiful Marlena, married to the twisted yet charismatic August.
-He also meets the untrainable Rosie, an elephant he finds a way to reach out to.
+He also meets the untrainable Rosie, an elephant he finds a way to connect with.

 Lurking in this world, where but a few can afford the luxury of love, is a love story between two people that overcomes unbelievable odds.

-What’s in it for you: Exotic, erotic, inspiring, and unputdownable.
+What’s in it for you: An exotic, erotic, and inspiring book club book